raskalito/Sync360Docs/Sync360 Syntax Guide.md

 <set calculated="294+322" /> <!-- assignment of result of expression via property.
 Notice that braces are not required -->
 <if condition="contacts.Count eq 0"> <!-- an expression in the attribute value.
 In this command condition attribute doesn't require braces, evaluation always occurs.-->
 ```
 An expression may include constants and variables.
-A variable name is case-sensitive (please see *calculatedvalue* in the example above).
+A variable name is case-sensitive.
 The expression type is selected automatically based on the expression value evaluation, but it can be converted to a necessary type by using special construction 'as'.
 The following examples give the same result:
 ```xml
 <set var="counter">{2}</set>
 <set var="counter">{2 as 'int'}</set>
 ```

-Moreover, variable values may be a simple value, an array and a dictionary (declaration and modification of variable values are described in the clause 7).
+Variables can contain simple values or complex structures.
 A value of an array item can be received by specifying the array name and index of the necessary element inside square brackets.
 Indexes start from zero.
 ```xml
 <log>First account: {account[0]}</log>
 ```